I would like to thank Doc Neeson for approving my site.

 4CD Box Set of The Complete Sessions 1980-1983 was released on 6 June 2002 with Shock Records.
 Comes with bonus tracks, rare B-sides, demos, live tracks and previously unreleased material on this release.
 Featuring re-masters of Dark Room, Night Attack, Watch The Red and The Blow.
 Glenn A Baker inner notes has official release dates to the albums.

-– Night Attack, ‘Back On You’ is alternative mix of the original full-length version was recorded as 20 seconds longer than the officially released version on which a repeated chorus was removed near the end of the song.
+– Night Attack, ‘Back On You’ is an alternative mix of the original full-length version was recorded as 20 seconds longer than the officially released version on which a repeated chorus was removed near the end of the song.

-– Watch The Red, ‘Is That You’ has a twenty-seven second guitar intro lopped off.
+– Watch The Red, ‘Is That You’ has a twenty-seven-second guitar intro lopped off.

-– The Blow, edits to remove gaps in source tape.
+– The Blow edits to remove gaps in source tape.

-The Canberra bushfires come in effect on the 18 January 2003, it was report that began on 8 January due to lightning in rural and forested areas.
+The Canberra bushfires come in effect on the 18 January 2003, it was reported that began on 8 January due to lightning in rural and forested areas.
 There organised Concert for the Canberra Fire Relief Fund on 16 February 2003.
 Featuring Ian Moss, The Brewster Brothers, King Bros, Darren Jack Band, Ray Beadle & The Vipers, The Bellhops, Smokin’ George, The Blues Cowgirls (ACT), Kerry Sweeney & The Upstagers, Midnight Ramblers, Corrydors, Lemon Squeezin’ Daddies, Adam Pringle, Dave Hooper & The Hombres, Fresh Evidence, Finn, Van Veen Trio (ACT), Ghost Road (Pt Macquarie), Jenny Marie Lang, Leffler & Gahagan, Sidewalk Shuffle, Taildraggers, Dave Tice & Mark Evans, Terry Neimeier & Angie Currington, The Business (ACT), The Groove Kings (ACT), The Raging Dukes, The Seventh Sons (ACT) and Rynsardt.

 The Brewster Brothers performed for Canberra Blues ‘n’ Rock Festival on 15, 16, 17 March 2003 at Canberra Exhibition.
 Featuring Diesel, Billy Thorpe, The Screaming Jets, Renee Geyer, Ross Wilson, Vika & Linda, Chain, Kevin Borich, Spectrum, Geoff Achison & The Soudiggers, Collard Green And Gravy, Ray Beadle And The Vipers, The Backsliders, Dom Turner & Supro, The Bondi Cigars, The Hippos, Dirty Lucy, Psycho Zydeco, Darren Jack Band, The Damon Davis Trio, Harper, The Brown Brothers, Pete Cornelius & The DeVilles, Beachhead, Finn, Kate Meehan Band, Kerry Sweeney & Band, The 708s, The Backbeat Drivers, The Business, The Groove Kings, The Steve Russell Trio, The Mick Reid Band, Renaissance, The Blues Cowgirls.